Let's Start at the Beginning

 For the first time, since that journal entry from 2005, I thought about that dream of mine and it started to feel like a possibility.

 I am living on the road getting to live out my ultimate creative journey.
 I need to pinch myself sometimes, because my 14 year old self.... she was setting us up for something wonderful.
 She knew to pay attention to that dream over other vivid dreams.
 She had the intuition to stop at that and go, oh that makes me feel some type of way.
 And somewhere inside of her, she did keep that dream.
 She was smart and didn't obsess over it.
 She just let it ride out in a safe deposit box to withdrawal when the time was right.
-That clock struck time in May of 2022, the day we started our car conversion and made the decision to actually go live on the road after two years of cross country visiting.
+That clock struck and now I'm here.
+How long will I be here and what will I keep doing with it?

 Comments